Mweh/BootcampSwiftPhincon/akademik/week2-5/day1-20/netflixUIKit/README.md

 - [x] Add sliding tabs in detailView using Parchment
 - [x] Add creditsVC inside slidingtabs
 - [x] Add download when doing longpress
+- [x] Add CV, images to Text in searchTextField
+- [x] Add a share button
+- [x] Add a feature that can show all list of items

 ## BUG